Course Overview

 - What do people talk about during social interactions

-- The nature of doctor and patient interaction
+- The nature of doctor and patient interaction and medical surveillance

 We will begin with an overview of behavioral approaches focusing on their strengths, weaknesses and suitability for answering certain kinds of research questions.
 We then will turn to sessions dedicated to survey methods, sampling issues, systematic spot or instantaneous sampling of behavior, continuous monitoring of behavior, and computer-assisted approaches to collecting behavioral data in the field.
 We will also consider the issue of behavior classification and coding.
 Dividing a behavior stream into discrete kinds of behavior is not a task to be taken lightly.
 We will familiarize students to a variety of standard behavior classifications and the kinds of research questions upon which they are based.
 During the course, participants will collect behavioral data using the methods of recall, survey and direct observation (spot and continuous), construct behavior classifications or codes of the collected data, and practice analyzing their data using SPSS.
 A free, 14-day trial version of SPSS can be downloaded here.
 Alternatively, your university may be able to provide you with an inexpensive site license for the software.
 For those who need to refresh their statistical skills, we recommend Statistics for People Who (Think They) Hate Statistics, by Neil J. Salkind.
 This book teaches basic statistics and how to use SPSS.